rowandey/Papyrus/docs/developerDocumentation.md

 ## Project File Structure
-The project structure is for Papy contains a small set of directories used in the build process and the rest are mainly for organization.
+The core project structure for Papy contains a small set of directories used in the build process and the rest are mainly for organization.
 The rough structure goes as follows:

 ```
 Papy/